Skip to main content

 git add . && git commit -m "Add configuration for Upsun."

-Push up to your Upsun project:
+Push to your Upsun project:

 upsun push